PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-09 12:09:44
+Last updated: 2024-04-09 12:10:17
-Random Quote: I'm just saying, love is a million things. - Maddy Perez
+Random Quote: The Night's Watch is a sworn brotherhood.
+We have no families.
+None of us will ever father sons.
+Our wife is duty.
+Our mistress is honor.  -  Benjen Stark